Arctic fox: Predators

-Size

-The average head-and-body length of the male is 55 cm, with a range of 46 to 68 cm, while the female averages 52 cm with a range of 41 to 55 cm.
-In some regions, no difference in size is seen between males and females.
-The tail is about 30 cm long in both sexes.
-The height at the shoulder is 25 to 30 cm.
-On average males weigh 3.5 kg, with a range of 3.2 to 9.4 kg, while females average 2.9 kg, with a range of 1.4 to 3.2 kg.
+Predators of Arctic foxes include large birds of prey, such as bald eagles, golden eagles, hawks, and snowy owls, and fellow carnivorans such as wolves, brown bears, polar bears, wolverines, and their cousins, the red fox.
+Domestic dogs are an introduced threat, occasionally targeting Arctic foxes.

 Taxonomy

 Vulpes lagopus is a 'true fox' belonging to the genus Vulpes of the fox tribe Vulpini, which consists of 12 extant species.
 It is classified under the subfamily Caninae of the canid family Canidae.
-Although it has previously been assigned to its own monotypic genus Alopex, recent genetic evidence now places it in the genus Vulpes along with the majority of other foxes.
+Although it has previously been assigned to its own monotypic genus Alopex, more recent genetic evidence places it in the genus Vulpes along with the majority of other foxes.

 It was originally described by Carl Linnaeus in the 10th edition of Systema Naturae in 1758 as Canis lagopus.
 The type specimen was recovered from Lapland, Sweden.
 The generic name vulpes is Latin for "fox".
 The specific name lagopus is derived from Ancient Greek λαγώς (lagōs, "hare") and πούς (pous, "foot"), referring to the hair on its feet similar to those found in cold-climate species of hares.

-Looking at the most recent phylogeny, the Arctic fox and the red fox (Vulpes vulpes) diverged approximately 3.17MYA.
+The Arctic fox and the red fox (Vulpes vulpes) diverged approximately 3.17MYA.
 Additionally, the Arctic fox diverged from its sister group, the kit fox (Vulpes macrotis), at about 0.9MYA.